terminaldweller/mutator/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/553/badge)](https://bestpractices.coreinfrastructure.org/projects/553)

-A C code mutator,Misra-C checker and when possible, a Misra-C implementer using the Clang frontend written mostly in C++ and some bash.<br/>
+A C code mutator,Misra-C checker and code transformation tool written using the Clang frontend(LibTooling) as a stand-alone in C++.<br/>
 <br/>
 Here's a quick look into the project files and directories:<br/>
 * **mutator-lvl0.cpp** contains the Misra-C rules to check.
 The Executable named after it, will run the Misra-C rule checks.<br/>